elisaperrone/elisaperrone.github.io/teaching.md

 At [JKU Linz](https://www.jku.at/en/institute-of-applied-statistics/) (Austria)

 * Fall 2014	-- Statistics for Social sciences and Economics
-* Spring 2015 -- Methods for statistical projects (together with Werner Mueller)
+* Spring 2015 -- Methods for statistical projects
-* Spring 2015 -- Statistical projects (together with Werner Mueller)
+* Spring 2015 -- Statistical projects

 ---